Substra/hlf-k8s/README.md

 # Substra network

 This project demonstrates how you can set multiples organizations for dealing with the hyperledger project.
-It is composed of 3 organizations : orderer, owkin and chu-nantes.
+It is composed of at most 3 organizations : orderer, owkin and chu-nantes (optional).

 The orderer organization contains an orderer instance named orderer1.
 The owkin and chu-nantes organizations have each one 2 peers named peer1 and peer2.